hyperledger/besu-docs/docs/public-networks/how-to/bonsai-limit-trie-logs.md

 :::

-1. Add the `--Xbonsai-limit-trie-logs-enabled` option to the [Besu configuration file](use-configuration-file).
+1. Upgrade to Besu version 24.6.0 or add the `--Xbonsai-limit-trie-logs-enabled` option to the [Besu configuration file](use-configuration-file).

     :::note